Ferretelic/GoogleMapsRecommender/README.md

 *You can see more details in `./results/[category]/test_performances.csv` or `./results/[category]/test_performances.png`*

-Here is a sample of recommended businesses for a user in the dataset with `best` model trained with `Japanese` dataset whose scores are caculated with `fold` method:
+Here is a sample of recommended businesses for a user in the dataset with `best` model trained with `Japanese` dataset whose scores are calculated with the `fold` method:

 ```
 ================================================================================